 Field: Modern Europe; Advisor: Pedersen; Year: 2014

-I work on the intellectual and cultural history of modern Britain, with interests in the history of women/gender/sexuality and education.
+I work on the intellectual and cultural history of modern Britain, with interests in women/gender/sexuality, education, and the politics of elite institutions.
 My dissertation investigates opposition to coeducation in British universities, 1870-1935.
 It discusses the beliefs and ideas of the faculty, students, administrators, and donors who were invested in single-sex higher education even as coeducation increasingly became the norm; the nature of the affective communities they created; and the lasting consequences of their efforts for British higher education in the twentieth and twenty-first centuries.

-I'm very happy to talk with prospective grad students in British or modern European history.
+I'm very happy to talk with prospective grad students in British and modern European history.
 Please feel free to get in touch!

 "Journal of British Studies 56, no. 1 (January 2017), 91-116,"